Sustainability is a hot topic, and we see a lot of jargon thrown around by companies claiming to be “green”. But what does it even mean?

 Forest Stewardship Council (FSC)

-The FSC is an international non-profit organisation established in 1993 to promote sustainable forestry management.
+The Forest Stewardship Council is an international non-profit organisation established in 1993 to promote sustainable forestry management.

 The FSC sets standards on forest products to be environmentally appropriate, socially beneficial and economically viable, along with certifying and labelling them as eco-friendly.